Your Living Profile (Persona)

 Receipts, tensions, and facets

-The Persona is reconciled overnight, when your daily thread switches over — Blue reinforces what held up, refines what shifted, notes new tensions, and retires what no longer fits.
-This nightly tending is a Pro feature.
+The Persona is reconciled overnight, when your daily thread switches over: Blue reinforces what held up, refines what shifted, notes new tensions, and retires what no longer fits.
+This nightly refresh comes with Plus (and Pro): being seen is the heart of the Plus plan, and a portrait left to sit would be a stale one.

 Reading your Persona is never locked.
-If a Pro trial lapses, tending pauses, but the portrait Blue built stays fully visible — nothing is deleted or hidden.
+If your trial lapses or you move to Free, the nightly refresh pauses, but the portrait Blue built stays fully visible: nothing is deleted or hidden.

 Correcting it